rice-eclipse/slonk/api.md

 - `estop_sequence` - array: A list of objects describing each sequential operation to be taken during the shutoff sequence.

+### Drivers

+Each driver is represented by an object in the `drivers` list.
+It will have the following keys:

+- `label` - string: A human-readable name for the driver.

+- `pin` - int: The GPIO pin that the driver controls.
+  Note that the GPIO pin is by software standards, and it is *not* the phyiscal pinout on the Raspberry Pi.

+- `protected` - bool: Whether the user of the dashboard can directly actuate this pin.
+  If `false`, the user can only read the state of this driver, and the only way the driver can be actuated is via an ignition or emergency stop sequence.
+  The ignition driver should always be protected.

 ### Sensors

 Each sensor group (each being an element of the `sensor_groups` field) is an